geoffodonnell/dotnet-yieldly-sdk/README.md

 # Overview
 This library provides access to the [Yieldly](https://app.yieldly.finance/) No Loss Lottery and Staking contracts on the Algorand blockchain.

+## Stake pools
+Arbitrary stake pools are now supported.
+Use the `FetchStakingPool(...)` method on `YieldlyClient` to retrieve pool, this object can be used by following the same pattern as the client itself.
+That is, either pass the account instance to a method, which will submit signed transactions to complete an operation, or use the `Prepare...` methods to create a transaction group and handle signing the applicable transactions (see the [example](/example) directory for sample implementations).

 # Installation
 Releases are available at [nuget.org](https://www.nuget.org/packages/Yieldly/).